Element-Research/rnn/README.md

 <a name='rnn.Recursor'></a>
 ## Recursor ##

-This module recorates a `module` to be used within an `AbstractSequencer` instance.
+This module decorates a `module` to be used within an `AbstractSequencer` instance.
 It does this by making the decorated module conform to the `AbstractRecurrent` interface, which like the `LSTM` and `Recurrent` classes, this class inherits.